Slvkttn/Project-Euler/README.md

 These are my solutions to the problems proposed at [Project Euler](https://projecteuler.net/about)

-I try to always provide functional, explainable and commented solutions
+I try to always provide functional, explainable and commented solutions to each problem.

-My solutions are not necessarily the most optimized in space and time complexity, but aims to internalize the mathematics and programming behind the question
+My solutions are not necessarily the most optimized in space and time complexity, but aims to internalize the mathematics and programming behind the question.

+My hope is that my proposed solutions will help readers understand why the solution work, rather than just a copy-paste solution.

-Feel free to reach out if you have any questions or if you find any errors in my solutions!## Progress
+Feel free to reach out if you have any questions or if you find any errors in my solutions!
+## Progress
 - [Problems 0-50](#problems-0-50)

 ---